apache/ignite/modules/schema/src/main/java/org/apache/ignite/internal/schema/README.md

     └─────────┴─────────────────────────┴─────────────────┴─────────────────────────┴──────────┴──────────┘
 All columns within a group are split into groups of fixed-size columns and variable-size columns.
 Withing the group of fixsize columns, the columns are sorted by size, then by column name.
 Within the group of varsize columns, the columns are sorted by column name.
-Inside a tuple default values and nulls are omitted and encoded in the null-defaults map (essentially, a bitset).
+Inside a row default values and nulls are omitted and encoded in the null-defaults map (essentially, a bitset).
 The size of the varsize columns offsets table is equal to the number of non-null non-default varsize columns multiplied by 2 (a single entry in the offsets table is 2 bytes).
 The offset stored in the offsets table is calculated from the beginning of the chunk.

-### Tuple construction and access
+### Row construction and access
-To assemble a tuple with some schema, an instance of `org.apache.ignite.internal.schema.TupleAssembler` must be used which provides the low-level API for building tuples.
-When using the tuple assembler, the columns must be passed to the assembler in the internal schema sort order.
-Additionally, when constructing the instance of the assembler, the user should pre-calculate the size of the tuple to avoid extra array copies, and the number of non-null varlen columns for key and value chunks.
-Less restrictive building techniques are provided by class (de)serializers and tuple builder, which take care of sizing and column order.
+To assemble a row with some schema, an instance of `org.apache.ignite.internal.schema.RowAssembler` must be used which provides the low-level API for building rows.
+When using the row assembler, the columns must be passed to the assembler in the internal schema sort order.
+Additionally, when constructing the instance of the assembler, the user should pre-calculate the size of the row to avoid extra array copies, and the number of non-null varlen columns for key and value chunks.
+Less restrictive building techniques are provided by class (de)serializers and row builder, which take care of sizing and column order.

-To read column values of a tuple, one needs to construct a subclass of `org.apache.ignite.internal.schema.Tuple` which provides necessary logic to read arbitrary columns with type checking.
-For primitive types, `org.apache.ignite.internal.schema.Tuple` provides boxed and non-boxed value methods to avoid boxing in scenarios where boxing can be avoided (deserialization of non-null columns to POJO primitives, for example).
+To read column values of a row, one needs to construct a subclass of `org.apache.ignite.internal.schema.Row` which provides necessary logic to read arbitrary columns with type checking.
+For primitive types, `org.apache.ignite.internal.schema.Row` provides boxed and non-boxed value methods to avoid boxing in scenarios where boxing can be avoided (deserialization of non-null columns to POJO primitives, for example).